 Any and all grants, scholarships, or other awards given by the NHSCOT FUND will conform to one or more of the following purposes:

-1. To endow and fund educational scholarships to be awarded to deserving persons as determined by the NHSCOT Board of Directors to pursue Scottish studies.
+1. To endow and fund educational scholarships to be awarded to deserving persons as determined by the NHSCOT Fund Committee to pursue Scottish studies.

 * To promote education, including granting scholarships, to attend educational exchanges with schools and colleges in Scotland.

 * To promote programs, workshops, speakers and discussions about Scottish culture, tradition, and history.

 * To promote Scottish Clan awareness, membership, and organization.